 Nurse AdviseERR.
 Did you know that your hospital is eligible to receive a complimentary subscription to our Nurse AdviseERR publication?
 The monthly newsletter, designed especially for front-line nurses, is sent by email to a nursing representative at each site who takes responsibility for redistributing it to all nurses in the organization.
-Nurse AdviseERR reaches thousands of US and Canadian hospitals, procontinued on page 4-ISMP Resources > launch a new type of enteral syringe that is not going to be compatible with current oral syringes or the ENFit design that hospitals have been expecting since the system was announced.
+Nurse AdviseERR reaches thousands of US and Canadian hospitals, procontinued on page 4-ISMP Resources > e learned last week in a letter from BD that the company has decided to launch a new type of enteral syringe that is not going to be compatible with current oral syringes or the ENFit design that hospitals have been expecting since the system was announced.
 The new BD syringe will have a male tip, while the ENFit syringe is a reverse gender design (a female tip that attaches to male connectors on ENFit feeding tubes).
 BD said the company is "working with industry partners to ensure that a complete enteral ecosystem is available," which, we assume, means it is working with feeding tube manufacturers to develop devices with which the new BD enteral syringe can be used.